 - Share the intended contexts of use with voice talent so they are aware of who will hear their voice, in what scenarios, and whether/how people will be able to interact with it.

-- Ensure voice talent are aware that a voice font made from their recordings can say things they didn't specifically record in the studio.
+- Ensure voice talent are aware that a voice model made from their recordings can say things they didn't specifically record in the studio.

-- Discuss whether there's anything they'd be uncomfortable with the voice font being used to say.
+- Discuss whether there's anything they'd be uncomfortable with the voice model being used to say.

 Guidelines for responsible deployment

 Because TTS is an adaptable technology, there are grey areas in determining how it should or shouldn't be used.
-To navigate these, we've formulated the following guidelines for using synthetic voice fonts:
+To navigate these, we've formulated the following guidelines for using synthetic voice models: